ajlopez/AjGenesisNode/README.md

 ## Versions

 - 0.0.1: Published
-- 0.0.2: Under development, in master
+- 0.0.2: Published.
+New modules
+- 0.0.3: Published.
+New module invocation, using ajgenesis and options

 ## Contribution